 It was also the case that a number of moderate Republicans in the House and Senate (particularly Senators Danforth and Jeffords) did get involved in negotiating the final package and thereby helped to mobilize enough Republicans in the Senate to let the President know that the Senate could probably override his veto if he so chose to veto the bill.
 His Legal Counsel Boyden Gray, a Southerner himself from a blueblood North Carolina family associated with this emerging Republican strength in the South, must have been disappointed by all of this, even if he did get Clarence Thomas onto the Supreme Court.
 Of course, all of this is ancient history.
 We are again confronted, however, with a similarly outrageous replacement of a Supreme Court Justice with a strong civil rights and women’s rights legacy, Ruth Bader Ginsburg with a woman who is likely to be a consistently anti-RBG vote on the Supreme Court, just as Clarence Thomas has been the opposite of Thurgood Marshall.

 As for the lessons learned from this exercise, one might think that a major message is that legislative negotiations should be left to legislators.
-Most of the historical accounts of how this Civil Rights Act of 1991 passed do not give any attention to the Roundtable’s initiative.
-Instead, they describe how the staff of the key Republican Senators worked out a compromise with Senator Kennedy’s staff – or they refer to how the Leadership Committee on Civil Rights worked with President Bush’s Justice Department appointees.
-Both of these tracks were probably followed, but I still believe that the Roundtable initiative is what set the stage for the contours of the package that ultimately passed.
-One can also be encouraged by the fact that old friend Larry Lorber still practices law and still lists on his website that his role with the Roundtable on the Civil Rights Act of 1991 as one of his proudest accomplishments.
+Most of the historical accounts of how this Civil Rights Act of 1991 passed describe how the staff of the key Republican Senators worked out a compromise with Senator Kennedy’s staff – or they refer to how the Leadership Committee on Civil Rights worked with President Bush’s Justice Department appointees.
+Both of these tracks were clearly aided by the Roundtable initiative to set the stage for the contours of the package that ultimately passed.
+It is significant that our friend Larry Lorber still practices law and still lists on his website that his role with the Roundtable on the Civil Rights Act of 1991 was one of his proudest accomplishments.
 Unorthodox coalitions like the one put together through the Roundtable do require a lot of work and are repeatedly challenged to identify a commonality of interests among the diverse groups.
 One also has to be willing to defend against external challenges, as the Roundtable did from the rest of the business community.

 Informal coalitions like this one may also operate to negotiate the details in a way that fulfills the objective but still encounters resistance and even insurmountable barriers.
 The fact that the women’s rights groups could not agree to limit damages for sex discrimination cases was a barrier that the Roundtable group probably could not have resolved.
 Or alternatively, one could argue that the women’s rights groups might have done better in the long run if they had negotiated a resolution of the issue within the ad hoc group itself.
 As it turned out, though, they had to settle for what the legislative process produced, which was indeed a ceiling on damages for sex discrimination cases.